iblazhko/containers-demo/README.md

 #### Infrastructure

-TODO: Deploy ElasticSearch+Kibana and MongoDB to Kubernetes to make this example fully self-contained.
+TODO: Consider deploying ElasticSearch+Kibana and MongoDB to Kubernetes to make this example fully self-contained.